 The following discussion contains forward-looking statements that involve inherent risks and uncertainties.
-Prudential's actual future financial condition or performance or other indicated results may differ materially from those indicated in any such forward-looking statement, due to a number of important factors (including those discussed under the heading 'Risk factors' in this document).
-See the discussion under the heading 'Forward-looking statement' at the end of this report.
+Prudential's actual future financial condition or performance or other indicated results may differ materially from those indicated in any such forward-looking statement due to a number of important factors (including those discussed under the heading 'Risk factors' in this document).
+See the discussion under the heading 'Forward-looking statement' at the front of this document.